-The cast iron plant (Aspidistra elatior), also known as iron plant and ballroom plant, is an extremely hardy houseplant and perennial favorite in some regions.
-Growing cast iron plants is especially favored by those who don't have a lot of time for plant care, as this species can survive even the most extreme conditions under which other plants would shrivel and die, which makes cast iron plant care a snap.
+The cast iron plant (Aspidistra elatior), also known as iron plant and ballroom plant, is an extremely hardy houseplant and a perennial favorite in some regions.
+Growing cast iron plants is especially favored by those who don't have a lot of time for plant care, as this species can survive even the most extreme conditions where other plants would shrivel and die, which makes cast iron plant care a snap.
 Keep reading to learn more about how to grow a cast iron plant indoors or using cast iron plants in the landscape.

 How to Grow a Cast Iron Plant Indoors

 Growing cast iron indoors is extremely easy and rewarding.
 This China native is a member of the lily family.
-The plant has small purple flowers that only appear near the soil surface and are hidden its foliage.
-For what this plant may lack in glitz, however, it makes up for in robust, healthy dark green leaves.
+The plant has small purple flowers that only appear near the soil surface and are hidden in its foliage.
+For what this plant may lack in glitz, however, it makes up for in robust, healthy, dark green leaves.
 The cast iron plant grows well in low light indoors and is not finicky about regular water either.
 Although a slow grower, this reliable performer will live for many years, reaching a mature height of around 2 feet (61 cm.).

 Growing Cast Iron Plants Outdoors